Homogenization of the Peierls-Nabarro model for dislocation dynamics: The proof of convergence

 By Lemmata \ref{linkuepUep} and \ref{linkuU}, the convergence of $U^\ep$ to $U^0$ proves in particular that $u^\ep$ converges towards $u^0$ viscosity solution of \eqref{ueffett}.

-We argue by contradiction.
+To prove that $U^+$ is a subsolution of \eqref{Ueffett}, we argue by contradiction.
+In what follows we will use the notation $X=(x,x_{N+1})$.
 We consider a test function $\phi$ such that $U^+-\phi$ attains a zero maximum at $(t_0,X_0)$ with $t_0>0$ and $X_0=(x_0,x_{N+1}^0)$.
 Without loss of generality we may assume that the maximum is strict and global.
 Suppose that there exists $\theta>0$ such that

 where